Settings enabled for enhanced course/meeting security

 - Turn on the Waiting Room feature.

 The Waiting Room is a virtual staging area that stops guests from joining your meeting until you’re ready for them.
 Waiting Room is a great way to screen who’s trying to enter your meeting and keep unwanted guests out.
-However, you DON’T want to use it if you have a big class or are hosting a meeting with lots of participants because it requires additional time and effort on the part of the instructor or host to individually admit each student or participant into the meeting room.
+You can admit participants individually or all at once (which is useful for large enrollment classes or meetings with many participants.
 Meeting hosts can customize Waiting Room settings for additional control by personalizing the message people see when they hit the Waiting Room.

 Securing your class or meeting when it’s in progress

 In addition to customizing your setting in advance, you can increase the security of your course or meeting by enabling the following features during your meeting.

 On April 8th, Zoom update added a feature called "Security" to the host toolbar.

 Clicking on the security icon gives you quick access to control security settings during an active Zoom meeting, including: locking the meeting down, enabling the waiting room, allowing screen sharing, permitting chat, or allowing participants to change the name they display.
 These on the fly setting changes do not alter your account 's default settings-they just apply to the meeting you are running.